Everything you need to know about the adrenal glands

 How is adrenal fatigue diagnosed?

-A 24-hour salivary adrenal test has been used to check the adrenal glands’ function.
-However, many doctors (including adrenal gland specialists) do not consider the test to be appropriate to measure the function of the glands.
+Sometimes, a 24-hour salivary adrenal test may be offered to check adrenal gland function.
+However, many doctors (including adrenal gland specialists) do not consider these tests appropriate for assessing adrenal function.

 What are the risks of being diagnosed with adrenal fatigue?